fran-scala/qosf_tequila_krylov/README.md

 ## Tequila implementation of Krylov method

 This repository contains all the material written and created during the QOSF mentorship program by Francesco Scala and Jakob Kottmann.
 The goal is the implementation of Krylov method ([arXiv:1911.05163v1](https://arxiv.org/abs/1911.05163), [published paper](https://pubs.acs.org/doi/10.1021/acs.jctc.9b01125)) inside the [tequila](https://github.com/tequilahub/tequila) package.
-Full contributions can be seen in the [main pull request](https://github.com/tequilahub/tequila/pull/227) I did.
+Full contributions can be seen in the pull request I did for the [tequila](https://github.com/tequilahub/tequila/pull/227) and for the [tutorials](https://github.com/tequilahub/tequila-tutorials/pull/18).

 ### Random generatos